 You guys, I lived in the tiny bungalow for 4.5 years… and it’s had peeling paint on the exterior the entire time.
 The siding is vinyl (not my fave, but it will do), so that’s in good shape.
 But the wood trim needed attention for way too long.
 A big part of preparing it to sell last month was to improve the curb appeal… and finalllllly deal with the exterior paint!
 I reached out to my friends at Sherwin-Williams to help us finally get this project off the list!
 After sharing some peeks on Instagram, I figured I should dedicate an entire blog post to how to paint a house in addition to revealing how ours turned out.
 If you’re in a similar situation with a 100+ year old house and no idea where to start, but a desire to DIY, this is the post for you!Continue reading “How to Paint a House + Our Bungalow Exterior Reveal”

-This is a sponsored conversation written by me on behalf of Schlage.
-The opinions and text are all mine.
+This is a sponsored post written by me on behalf of Plasti Dip.
+All opinions are 100% mine.